shadow-robot/aurora/README.md

 # Introduction #

 Aurora is an installation automation tool using Ansible.
-It uses Molecule for testing Ansible scripts and it has automated builds in AWS EC2/CodeBuild and DockerHub.
+It uses Molecule for testing Ansible scripts and it has automated builds in AWS EC2/CodeBuild/ECR.
 It can be used to develop, test and deploy complicated, multi-machine, multi-operating-system automated installs of software.
 Aurora's purpose is to unify one-liners approaches based on Ansible best practices.

 For example, it's possible to use Aurora to install Docker, download the specified image and create a new container for you.
 It will also create a desktop icon to start the container and launch the hand.